kjh80222/seoulkit-video-studio/docs/phase-plan.md

 go through this session's GitHub-web-UI text-paste upload workflow.

 ## Known gaps

+- `render/concat.py::concat_clips()` does not sort `clip_paths` - it joins
+  them in exactly the order given.
+Determining beat/shot ascending order (ch.
+10) requires reading `edit_plan.json`, which `concat_clips()` deliberately has no knowledge of (same layering as `trim_clip()` never recomputing `clip_in_ms`).
+This means **the assembly layer that turns `edit_plan.json`'s `segments[]` into an ordered `list[Path]` of Phase-3-trimmed files does not exist yet**, and until it does, nothing actually enforces the ordering contract end-to-end - only `concat_clips()`'s own unit test (`tests/test_concat.py::test_concat_preserves_the_given_order_not_sorted`) proves the function itself honors it.
+Whichever phase first builds that assembly step (likely Phase 9-11, when a real multi-segment pipeline run gets wired up) must pass an already-sorted list, and should be reviewed specifically for that.

+  Worth remembering when that assembly layer gets built: this same test demonstrated that a `sorted(clip_paths)` reorder is a *silent* bug - FFmpeg raised no error and produced a fully valid, fully wrong-order video.
+That's different from two other bugs deliberately injected during Phase 3/4 development (writing over the source clip's own path, and mapping the concat filter's unconnected output), both of which FFmpeg itself refused outright ("cannot edit existing files in-place", "unconnected output").
+Ordering mistakes get no such safety net from FFmpeg - only a real-content test (here, distinguishable colored clips sampled by actual pixel value, not just duration) catches them.
+Phase 5 (`tpad`, actually manipulating frames) should assume the same: FFmpeg will not save it from a logic error, only a test that inspects real output content will.

 - Phase 3's `render/trim.py::trim_clip()` returns a `TrimResult` carrying
   the exact `command` (list[str]) and `stderr`/`stdout` it produced, but